TabularEditor/TabularEditorDocs/common/desktop-limitations.md

+---
+uid: desktop-limitations
+title: Power BI Desktop Limitations
+author: Morten Lønskov
+updated: 2023-08-21
+applies_to:
+  versions:
+    - version: 2.x
+    - version: 3.x
+  editions:
+    - edition: Desktop
+    - edition: Business
+    - edition: Enterprise
+---

 # Power BI Desktop limitations

-When using Tabular Editor (any edition) as an [external tool for Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools), there are a number of limitations to be aware about.
-This article provides more details on these limitations.
+When using Tabular Editor (any edition) as an [external tool for Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools), there are a few limitations to be aware about.

 The limitations mentioned in this article apply to Tabular Editor 2.x as well.

+> [!NOTE]
+> The June 2023 Power BI Desktop update has relaxed most of the limitations that previously existed and almost all operations against a Power BI Desktop dataset is now possible.
+With a few notable exceptions.
+We have preserved the pre June 2023 limitations inside this article.

+## Unsupported Operations
+The limitations can be summarized to be the following, but please see bellow for further details.

+The only objects in a dataset that cannot be changed are tables and columns.

 ## Power BI file types